Eczema: symptoms, causes & treatment

 The skin of people with eczema has an impaired barrier function.
 Imagine your skin as a wall that protects your body against external stimuli.
 In eczema, that wall is weakened: it has cracks and holes that lose moisture and make it easier for irritants to enter.
 This explains why people with eczema often have dry, sensitive skin that responds quickly to various stimuli.

-The impact of eczema goes beyond the physical symptoms alone.
-The itching can interfere with your sleep, affecting your energy levels and concentration during the day.
+Eczema can manifest itself in various ways, from mild dryness to severe inflammation with blisters and skin thickening.
+The impact goes beyond just the physical symptoms.
+The itching can interfere with your sleep, which affects your energy levels during the day.
 Visible eczema on your hands or face can affect your self-confidence.
-Many people with eczema also struggle with unpredictability: periods when the skin is calm alternate with revivals where the symptoms suddenly worsen for no apparent reason.
+Many people also struggle with unpredictability: periods when the skin is calm alternate with revivals where the symptoms suddenly worsen.

 Heb je last van Eczema?